nuuuwan/news_lk3_data/README.md

 ---

-### US says Israel has agreed to the framework for a Gaza cease-fire.
-Hamas must now decide
+### US says Israel has agreed to the framework for a Gaza cease-fire, Hamas must now decide

 *2024-03-03 11:50:00* · [`adaderanalk`](https://www.adaderana.lk/news/97700/us-says-israel-has-agreed-to-the-framework-for-a-gaza-cease-fire-hamas-must-now-decide) · `en`